Towards Trapped-Ion Thermometry Using Cavity-Based EIT: Theory and model

 We operate in the Lamb-Dicke regime ($\eta \ll 1$), where the control laser and ion's motion can be expanded to first order in the Lamb-Dicke parameter $\eta$.
-Operators $b$ and $b^{\dagger}$ describe phonon-assisted transitions, achieved by tuning the coupling laser to the first motional sideband of the $\ket{u} \leftrightarrow \ket{e}$ transition \cite{leibfried2003quantum}.\\
+Operators $b$ and $b^{\dagger}$ describe phonon-assisted transitions, achieved by tuning the coupling laser to the first motional sideband of the $\ket{u} \leftrightarrow \ket{e}$ transition \cite{leibfried2003quantum}.
+Here we consider coherent excitation of the first blue motional sideband.
+This requires that the motional sidebands are spectrally resolved, i.e., $\omega_{\rm sec}\gg\gamma$, and that the coupling laser is tuned one secular frequency above the carrier transition.
+Furthermore, the driving strength is chosen such that $\Omega_c\ll\omega_{\rm sec}$, ensuring that the off-resonant carrier excitation probability is approximately $\left(\Omega_c/2\omega_{\rm sec}\right)^2$, and is therefore strongly suppressed.
+Consequently, only the resonant transition $|u,n\rangle\leftrightarrow|e,n+1\rangle$ is retained in the effective Hamiltonian.\\

+Spontaneous processes with $\Delta n\neq0$ are neglected within the first-order Lamb--Dicke approximation.
+In this regime, transitions accompanied by a change in the motional quantum number are suppressed by factors of order $\eta^2$ relative to carrier decay and therefore constitute higher-order corrections.
+Since the present work employs the standard first-order sideband Hamiltonian to describe the cavity-EIT dynamics, these higher-order motional processes are consistently neglected. \\

-In a frame rotating at the probe frequency $\omega_{probe}$, and under the electric dipole and rotating-wave approximations (RWA), the time-independent Hamiltonian for the atom-cavity system is given by (with $\hbar$ =1):
+In the rotating frame defined by the probe frequency $\omega_{probe}$, the dynamics of the system can be described by the following time-independent Hamiltonian under the electric dipole and rotating-wave approximation (RWA) (with $\hbar$ =1):